Social | Talent creativity

 • High-Potential Management Development Program (MDP)

 Designed to build confidence and foundations for mid-level managers and professionals through greater self, team effectiveness and leadership styles to connect and communicate strategically.
 The program focuses on 60% Soft Skills and 40% Hard Skills with a capstone simulation to harness their confidence and foundations for quality business management and personal development.
-The program was extended to Bridgestone Japan candidates in 2024 for collaborative leadership development among Bridgestone EAST (Japan & Asia).
+The program extended to Bridgestone Japan candidates in 2024 and 2025 for collaborative leadership development among Bridgestone EAST (Japan & Asia).
+In the 2025 cohort, the learning enhancement of strategy & management module: “Managing Growth with Agility” using virtual reality was incorporated to strengthen Bridgestone EAST talents ability to deal with crisis.

 • Regional Leadership Conference